gemmacodes/closet/README.md

 ## Context

-In this repository you will find My Wardrobe App, which allows the user to store and filter their closet contents.
+In this repository you will find a feature extension for My Wardrobe App, a project developed by @mariamb97 which allows the user to store and filter their closet contents.

 ## Setup